Precision QCD, Hadronic Structure & Forward QCD, Heavy Ions: Report of Energy Frontier Topical Groups 5, 6, 7 submitted to Snowmass 2021: Acknowledgments

 We are grateful to all participants of the EF05, 06, and 07 Topical Groups who contributed to many fruitful discussions and Snowmass contributions on which this report is based.
 We gratefully acknowledge comments from Debasish Das, Michael Engelhardt, Xiaohui Liu, and Jason Nielsen, which helped to improve various sections of this report.

-This work was supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics, and Office of Nuclear Physics under Contracts DE-SC0011088, DE-SC0012704, DE-SC0010129, DE-SC0010102, DE-SC0019230, DE-AC02-05CH11231, DE-FG02-93ER40771, DE-AC02-07CH11359, DE-AC05-06OR23177.
+This work was supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics, and Office of Nuclear Physics under Contracts DE-SC001011, DE-SC0011088, DE-SC0012704, DE-SC0010129, DE-SC0010102, DE-SC0019230, DE-AC02-05CH11231, DE-FG02-93ER40771, DE-AC02-07CH11359, DE-AC05-06OR23177.
 A.C.S. acknowledges the support of the Leverhulme Trust.
 The work of H.-W.~L. is partially supported by the US National Science Foundation under grant PHY 1653405 and 2209424, and by the Research Corporation for Science Advancement through the Cottrell Scholar Award.
+P.M.N. acknowledges the support by Universities Research Association at Fermilab.
 G.P.S. is supported by a Royal Society Research Professorship (RP$\backslash$R1$\backslash$180112), by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No.\ 788223, PanScales), and by the Science and Technology Facilities Council (STFC) under grant ST/T000864/1.

 [2]{#2}\begingroup \endgroup